SSWConsulting/SSW.Rules.Content/rules/include-useful-details-in-emails/rule.md

 ### More useful details to include

 * [Use balloons instead of a 'Wall of Text'](/screenshots-do-you-use-balloons-instead-of-a-wall-of-text)
-* When working on Azure DevOps or GitHub, [include a URL to the PBI or Issue](/when-to-send-a-done-email-in-scrum)
 * Include ["from X to Y"](/change-from-x-to-y) or a [.diff file](https://www.diffchecker.com) for greater code/text changes